crislin-rose/digital-writing-folio/class-exercises-and-project-iteration.md

 ## Individual Process & Soft Deadlines (27.5.26)
 <ins>**Key Learning Moments**</ins>
 - Learning what electronic literature is and the discussions within the field
-- Learning new programs: VSS and Twine
+- Learning new programs: CSS and Twine
 - Considering how narratives can be shaped through a digital medium

 <ins>**Class Insights and Considerations**</ins>